 What to Expect after Implant Placement Surgery?

-In the days after your surgery, you may experience some minor bleeding, swelling, and discomfort.
+In the days after your surgery at our Bountiful office, you may experience some minor bleeding, swelling, and discomfort.
 These side effects are normal after implant placement and should subside within a few days.
 Over the next several months, your implants will bond with the surrounding bone tissue to create a stable base for your restoration.

 Your specific results will be dependent on your initial reason for seeking treatment, but you can generally expect a beautiful and healthy-looking smile.
 Porcelain crowns replace a single tooth, and full or partial dentures are designed to replace two or more consecutive missing teeth.
 A full denture represents a complete dental arch, or the lower or bottom row of teeth.
 An implant-supported bridge fills a gap in the smile that is adjacent to your original teeth.